-It appears on the display simultaneously with the saturation alarm sounding like a siren.
-This happens when the search coil overloads when it is over a shallow or a very large object.
+It appears on the display simultaneously with the overload alarm sounding like a siren.
+This happens when the search coil encounters a near surface or a very large object.
 The device reverts back to normal operation if you lift the coil up.
 If the alarm and the message continues along a long line, you may be over a long metal such as a pipe.

 In case of high mineralization, the device may overload.
-If the cause of overloading is not a large metal, it may be the ground itself and this situation may be overcome by lowering the sensitivity.
+If the cause of overloading is not a large metal, it may be the ground itself and this situation may be overcome by lowering the gain.